eeke-workshop/chengzhizhang.github.io/teaching.md

 ## Courses
-* Research Topics on Information System and Knowledge Management (Spring 2016, Spring 2020~2022, for Phd students)
+* Research Topics on Information System and Knowledge Management (Spring 2016, Spring 2020~, for Phd students)
-* Text Mining (Autumn 2011~2022, for Master students)
+* Text Mining (Autumn 2011~ for Master students)
-* Big Data and Business Analysis (Autumn 2019~2022, for Master students)
+* Big Data and Business Analysis (Autumn 2019~, for Master students)
+* Natural Language Processing (Spring 2024~, for undergraduates)
 * Webpages Design and Making (Spring 2012~2021, for undergraduates)
 * Web Programming (Spring 2012~2016, for undergraduates)